12 Tips For Getting A Good Night’s Sleep

 10. Make Your Bedtime a Routine

-Once you get into your bedtime routine, you should find yourself getting sleepy around the same time of the day, every day.
+Once you get into the groove of a consistent bedtime routine, you should find yourself getting sleepy around the same time of the day, every day.
+This will serve as a signal that it’s time to unwind and get to bed, so don’t ignore it!

 9. Listen To Music